Lok Janshakti Party: Background

+Crisis & Split

+The crisis started when Pashupati Kumar Paras took 4 MPs of the party along with him and named himself as the party president.
+Then Chirag Paswan called a national executive meeting and removed the five rebel MPs from the party's primary membership.

-The latest development came a day after five of the party MPs rebelled against late Ram Vilas Paswan's son Chirag.
-The five MPs – Pashupati Kumar Paras (Hajipur), Choudhary Mehboob Ali Qaisar (Khagaria), Chandan Kumar (Nawada), Veena Devi (Vaishali) and Prince Raj (Samastipur) —met Lok Sabha Speaker Om Birla on Sunday evening and again on Monday, saying that they have elected Paras as LJP parliamentary party leader and Kaiser as deputy leader.
-Late Monday night, the Lok Sabha Secretariat issued a circular confirming Paras as leader of the LJP in the Lok Sabha.
+The five MPs named Pashupati Kumar Paras (Hajipur), Mehboob Ali Qaisar (Khagaria), Chandan Singh (Nawada), Veena Devi (Vaishali) and Prince Raj (Samastipur) met Lok Sabha Speaker Om Birla next day saying that they have elected Paras as LJP parliamentary party leader and Kaiser as deputy leader.
+Later that night, the Lok Sabha Secretariat issued a circular confirming Paras as leader of the LJP in the Lok Sabha.

-In his first reaction after his uncle Pashupati Paras ousted him, Paswan likened the organization to a mother who should not be "betrayed".
+In his first reaction after his uncle Pashupati Paras ousted him, Paswan likened the organization to a mother who should not be betrayed.
 In a tweet, he said he made efforts to keep the party founded by his father Ram Vilas Paswan and his family together but failed.

+ECI froze the Lok Janshakti Party name & Symbol Bungalow and allotted Lok Janshakti Party (Ram Vilas) led by Chirag Paswan and Rashtriya Lok Janshakti Party led by Pashupati Kumar Paras.

+Aftermath

 People are supreme in a democracy, Paswan said and thanked those who have kept faith in the party.

 Paswan also shared a letter he had written to Paras, the youngest brother of his father, in March in which he had highlighted his uncle's unhappiness over a number of issues, including his elevation as the party president.